Spring 2018 Learn to Row Session A: June 4, 6, 11, & 13 from 6 pm to 8 pm!

 Recreational rowers and those registered in Lean to Row will be required to register annually with the Alberta Rowing Association as well as Canada Rowing Aviron in order to row with our club.
 As a recreational club, the fees for registering with these organization are $6.00 for the ARA and $10.00 for RCA for a total of $16.00.

-The cost of a Learn to Row program with the Cold Lake Rowing Club is currently being set.
+The cost of a Learn to Row program with the Cold Lake Rowing Club is currently $100.
 It will include the full 8 hours of instruction for the Learn to Row, and should you decide to join the club following the classes, this money will be deducted from your first year of membership.
+If you are interested in joining but concerned about paying the fee please do not hesitate to contact us to discuss alternative options.

 What happens if I miss a class, or a class is cancelled?